grundlbert/blog/index.md

 <img src="/assets/img/main_img/cocktail.JPG" alt="Weltreisekarte" width="70%">

 #### Welcome to Daliah's Travel Blog!
-Here you can read about our adventures on our world trip (I will try to add a little english summary of every Post at the bottom because I know I will be too lazy for a full translation, let's keep it realistic...if I don't even manage to do that, all the posts still have some nice pictures.).
+Here you can read about our adventures on our world trip (I will try to add a little english summary of every Post at the bottom because I know I will be too lazy for a full translation, let's keep it realistic...if I don't even manage to do that, all the posts still have some nice pictures).
 Have fun!